NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 A catalog zone is a DNS zone whose contents are specially crafted.
 Its resource records (RR) primarily constitute a list of PTR records referencing other DNS zones (so-called "member zones").
 The catalog zone may contain other records indicating additional metadata (so-called "properties") associated with these member zones.

-Catalog consumers MUST ignore any RR in the catalog zone which is meaningless to or otherwise not supported by the implementation.
+Catalog consumers MUST ignore any RRs in the catalog zone for which no processing is specified or which are otherwise not supported by the implementation.

 Authoritative servers may be pre-configured with multiple catalog zones, each associated with a different set of configurations.